SenseNet/docs.sensenet.com/content/guides/content-management/edit-content.md

 # Field editing

-![content-edit](/content/guides/img/content-edit.png)

 In this example you can see the edit view of a calendar event.
 Here you can modify *Title*, *Location*, *Start/End date* and other fields available on the content.

+![content-edit](/content/guides/img/content-edit.png)

+Once you're done editing, click *submit* to save your changes to the content.

 For comparison, here's the edit view of an image (jpg).